open-power/skiboot/doc/opal-api/opal-sensor-read-88.rst

 OPAL_UNSUPPORTED
   platform does not support reading sensors.

-In case of communication with the FSP on IBM systems:
+Some sensors may have to be read asynchronously (e.g. because OPAL must communicate with a service processor).
+One example is sensors provided by the FSP on IBM FSP systems.

 OPAL_ASYNC_COMPLETION
   a request was sent and an async completion will